Review of adult elective orthopaedic services

 Clinical commissioners in Barnet, Camden, Enfield, Haringey and Islington will make the final decisions on where and how future services are shaped.

-In our engagement period we invited written feedback via our online questionnaire, via email and in writing.
-We also worked with NHS colleagues at CCGs, local hospitals and other healthcare providers to promote the opportunity to feed back.
+In our engagement phase we invited written feedback via our online questionnaire, email and in writing.
+We also worked with NHS colleagues at CCGs, local hospitals, other healthcare providers and voluntary sector partners to promote the opportunity to feed back.
 We attended community events in all five boroughs and co-hosted a number of open public meetings.

-The feedback we have received is now being independently evaluated, and what we heard will inform the next steps of our review.
+The feedback we received has been independently evaluated, and what we heard will inform the next steps of our review.

-- The clinicians leading the review group will formally feedback to the clinical commissioning groups (CCGs) outlining what was heard during the engagement and also what is emerging as a possible clinical model.
+- The clinicians leading the review group will formally feedback to the clinical commissioning groups (CCGs) outlining what was heard during the engagement and also what is emerging as principles which could inform a clinical model.

 We plan to contact those who participated in the review to offer an update once proposals the future services have been developed.